A new baby can turn your world upside down – in the nicest way!

 2. Take a daily multivitamin and mineral supplement

-Nutritional requirements increase by up to 188%3 during lactation to meet the needs of mum and baby.
+Nutritional requirements increase by up to 88%3 during lactation to meet the needs of mum and baby.
 If you’re breastfeeding, you might not get enough nutrients for both of you from food alone.
-You can support your diet with a vitamin and mineral supplement designed for women who are breastfeeding, such as Elevit.
+You can support your diet with a vitamin and mineral supplement designed for women who are breastfeeding, such as Elevit Breastfeeding.

-If you’re not breastfeeding, Elevit Women’s Multi provides you with a specific combination of nutrients to help you stay on top of your busy routine.
+If you’re not breastfeeding, Elevit Women’s Daily Multivitamin provides you with a specific combination of nutrients to help you stay on top of your busy routine.
 Each tablet includes iron for energy, calcium for healthy bones, B group vitamins to help manage stress, and vitamin C and zinc for immunity.
-Elevit Women's Multi is not a pregnancy supplement.
+Elevit Women's Daily Multivitamin is not a pregnancy supplement.
 If you are planning a future pregnancy take Elevit pregnancy supplement.